 We can arrange a variety of experiences for active families from walking, trekking and camping, mountain biking, rafting and archery as well as a stay in a farmhouse, learning to cook Bhutanese cuisine or a visit to a school to join students creating the kingdom’s 13 traditional arts and handicrafts.

-For many just witnessing and being part of another way of life will simply be enough; visiting temples brightly decorated with vivid paintings of saints and demons, lighting ritual butter lamps, spinning prayer wheels to send thoughts to heaven and chatting or playing with monks as young as six.
+For many just witnessing and being part of another way of life will simply be enough; visiting temples and monasteries brightly decorated with vivid paintings of saints and demons, lighting ritual butter lamps, spinning prayer wheels to send thoughts to heaven and chatting or playing with monks as young as six.
 There are nomadic yak herders to meet on the road, national dress to try on or wear, giant khuru outdoor darts to play and new foods in the market to taste from dried fish and yak cheese to ferns and Panda beer.
 And the giant phallus symbols painted on every house and shop in villages is bound to stimulate some interesting conversations! (they’re for good luck and to drive away evil spirits)

-Electricity and plumbing can sometimes be a little erratic but dinner by candle light add another dimension.
-While teenagers in particular may be surprised by lack of fashion and make-up choices, internet connection (which becomes less reliable the further east you go) and tobacco (its sale is forbidden), parents will probably take all of these things as positive reasons to visit.
+Electricity and plumbing can sometimes be a little erratic but dinner by candle-light add another dimension.
+While teenagers in particular may be surprised by lack of fashion and make-up choices, Internet connection (which becomes less reliable the further east you go) and tobacco (its sale is forbidden), parents will probably take all of these things as positive reasons to visit.

 Menu choices are a little limited unless you are staying in one of the best boutique hotels but there is usually a choice of an Indian, Chinese or continental dish and most places will be happy to prepare something specific on request if ordered by your guide in advance.
 However, again, one of the main reasons to visit a country like Bhutan is to experience its country in the round and that in our experience includes the food.
 The luxury Uma Paro and Uma Punakha offer a special menu for younger palates and among their options of family-friendly accommodation, offer two-bedroom villas.